zhudotexe/redel/README.md

 This research is supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the HIATUS Program contract #2022-22072200005.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship, under Grant No. DGE-2236662.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or views, either expressed or implied, of ODNI, IARPA, the NSF, or the U.S.
 Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes